It’s May, 2021. The past few weeks have been a major reckoning for some, and a missed opportunity for others.

 Elite consensus has gotten it wrong with increasing frequency.

-Teams of unknown and unaccountable middle managers have chosen their “fact checker” sources, and have selectively decided which ideas can catch fire and which should be snuffed out in the crib.
+Teams of unknown and unaccountable middle managers at Twitter 1.0 and other social media sites elevated their own “fact checker” sources, and have selectively decided which ideas can catch fire and which should be snuffed out in the crib.
 “Fact-checking” has been corrupted by ideological forces, who all too often, very unevenly apply rubrics to favor one narrative or tribe over another.

 What happens when this consensus gets it wrong?
 What are the costs?
 What are the risks?
 Do we even have reputational consequences for that, or will audiences care?